mushamsuresh/Kubernetes/Introducton.md

 | 🗺️ **Responsibilities** | - Scheduling pods<br>- Maintaining cluster state<br>- Managing nodes<br>- Handling API requests | - Running containers<br>- Reporting status<br>- Following instructions from master |
 | 📡 **Communication**     | Exposes Kubernetes API (kubectl talks to this)                                                  | Listens to instructions from master (via kubelet)                                  |

-🧩 Components Explained:
-✅ Master Node Components:
-API Server – Entry point for all requests (kubectl communicates with it).

-Scheduler – Decides which node a pod should run on.

-Controller Manager – Monitors cluster state and makes changes as needed.

-etcd – Key-value store for cluster data (like a database for cluster state).

-✅ Worker Node Components:
-Kubelet – Agent on each worker that talks to the master and runs containers.

-Kube-proxy – Manages networking and load balancing for services.

-Container Runtime – Runs the actual containers (Docker, containerd, CRI-O, etc.).

 🔄 Interaction Diagram (Text-based)
 User → kubectl → API Server (Master)
                       ↓